ConEmu/ConEmu.github.io/en/ConEmuXml.md

 in the ‘Windows Registry’ and in the xml files (`ConEmu.xml` usually).

 By default, ConEmu uses `ConEmu.xml` on Windows XP or higher.
-Windows 2000 is limited to using Registry.
+Windows 2000 (not supported officially) is limited to using Registry.

 * [ConEmu.xml search sequence](#search-sequence)
   * [Note for PortableApps.com format](#PortableApps-format)